A sufficient condition for the quasipotential to be the rate function of the invariant measure of countable-state mean-field interacting particle systems: Acknowledgements

 \section{Acknowledgements}

 The authors were supported by a grant from the Indo-French Centre for Applied Mathematics on a project titled ``Metastability phenomena in algorithms and engineered systems".
-The first author was supported by a fellowship grant from the Centre for Networked Intelligence (a Cisco CSR initiative), Indian Institute of Science, Bangalore. {\textsc{S. Yasodharan and R. Sundaresan Department of Electrical Communication Engineering Indian Institute of Science Bangalore 560\,012, India }} email: \texttt{sarath@iisc.ac.in}, \texttt{rajeshs@iisc.ac.in}
+The first author was supported in part by a fellowship grant from the Centre for Networked Intelligence (a Cisco CSR initiative), Indian Institute of Science, Bangalore; and in part by Office of Naval Research under the Vannevar Bush Faculty Fellowship N0014-21-1-2887.
+The authors thank two anonymous referees for carefully reading the manuscript and providing valuable comments that improved the paper.